orwek/jbib/README.md

 Cataloging books using these traditional methods takes a LONG time and has a steep learning curve.
 The end result of these efforts is a record which is difficult for computers to parse and search, and is difficult for humans to read.
 In effect: a waste of time and money.
 Most libraries (public and school libraries) do not need the complicated records that are the standard in the industry.
 I cannot even guess the number of hours wasted each year on cataloging when it could be done a simpler way.
 So, after learning and using these systems on a daily basis for almost two years, I decided it was time to do something about it.

 JBIB is my answer to this problem.
 It is compact, easy to use, takes very little training, and is flexible enough that libraries can add to it as needed.
 JBIB is based on BIBSJSON, which took **huge** steps in the right direction for modern computing criteria.
 The reason for using JSON format to store information is simple.
-JSON is widely accpeted and can be parsed by all modern programming languages, JSON validators are plentiful and easy to use, it is a storage format that is also easy for humans to read.
+JSON is widely accpeted and can be parsed by all modern programming languages, JSON validators are plentiful and easy to use, and it is a storage format that is also easy for humans to read.

 # JBIB Sample
 Here is a sample record showing how the JBIB format should look: